Please ensure Javascript is enabled for purposes of website accessibility

 A bear call spread is used when a decline in the price of the underlying is expected.
 This strategy involves the selling of a call at a specific strike price while simultaneously buying a call at a higher strike price.
 The maximum profit on this strategy is the premium collected.
 The maximum loss is the difference between the strikes minus what you received.

-For example, the sale of the XYZ 100/110 bear call spread would entail selling the XYZ 100 calls and the buying of the XYZ 110 calls.
+For example, the sale of the XYZ 100/110 bear call spread would entail selling the XYZ 100 calls and buying the XYZ 110 calls.
 If you collect $1 for this spread, the most you can make is $1.
 The most you can lose is $9 if the stock were to go to $110 or above.

 bear call spread